hyuunnn/Hyara/README.md

-## YaraGenerator (IDA Plugin)
+## Hyara (IDA Plugin)

-YaraGenerator is a tool to help you make yara rule in IDA.
+Hyara is a tool to help you make yara rule in IDA.

 If you enter an address, the assembly of that address is created as a Yara rule.